 How Hormones Can Help Address What Causes Fatigue

 Adrenal hormones are essential for life.
 Too much of them or too little, however, can be dangerous.
-An imbalance of these crucial hormones can oftentimes also be the source of what causes fatigue.
+An imbalance of these crucial hormones can oftentimes be the source of what causes fatigue.
+How can we find a solution to what causes fatigue?
 Hormone replacement is commonly prescribed by physicians when presented with a patient’s symptoms suggestive of adrenal insufficiency.
 In the early days of adrenal hormone replacement, researchers had little clue of the proper dosage or the complications resulting from toxicity.
-Misled by improvement in their patients’ symptoms, they gave patients many times more adrenal hormones than the normal amount.
+Misled by improvement in their patients’ symptoms, they gave patients many times more adrenal hormones than the normal amount to fix what causes fatigue.
 Cortisol was the drug of choice.
 Many patients suffered toxic effects as a result of this and died.
 Long term and excessive use of cortisol has many negative side effects as well, to the extent that its use as a performance enhancer in competitive sports has now been universally banned.
-As a result of these bad experiences, many researchers became frightened and avoided prescribing adrenal hormones such as cortisol whenever possible.
+As a result of these bad experiences, many researchers became frightened and avoided prescribing adrenal hormones such as cortisol whenever possible to fix what causes fatigue.

 Clearly, hormone replacement therapy in a setting of Adrenal Fatigue requires careful attention and the use of adrenal hormones needs to be put into perspective.
 In the right situation and using the right dose, hormone replacement can be of great benefit alleviating what causes fatigue.

-Medical science is just beginning to realize that a person can feel horrible and function poorly even with a minimal to moderate hormone deficiency that is not clinically detectable by routine blood tests.
+Medical science is just beginning to realize that a person can feel horrible and function poorly even with a minimal to moderate hormone deficiency that is not clinically detectable by routine blood tests for a solution to what causes fatigue.
 This is evident in the case of Adrenal Fatigue.
-Adrenal hormones are under the control of the hypothalamus-pituitary-adrenal axis where over 50 hormones are involved, and dysregulation of any one can produce unpleasant symptoms.
+Adrenal hormones are under the control of the hypothalamus-pituitary-adrenal axis where over 50 hormones are involved, and dysregulation of any one of these can produce unpleasant symptoms and be a factor in what causes fatigue.
 For example, low aldosterone level can lead to blood pressure irregularities and fatigue, high estrogen can trigger PMS and anxiety, and low cortisol output can lead to sugar dysregulation, hypoglycemia and sluggishness.
-Those in the advanced stages of Adrenal Fatigue are especially vulnerable.
-Unfortunately, laboratory tests and other investigative tools are not very helpful when it comes to Adrenal Fatigue due to inconsistent clinical correlation.
+Those in the advanced stages of Adrenal Fatigue are especially vulnerable to what causes fatigue.
+Unfortunately, laboratory tests and other investigative tools are not very helpful when it comes to Adrenal Fatigue and what causes fatigue due to inconsistent clinical correlation.
 However, good qualitative challenges can be helpful.
-Paying close attention to the signs and symptoms of Adrenal Fatigue is perhaps the most effective way to assess whether or not there is the need for hormone replacement.
-The ultimate decision as to whether or not to use hormone replacement as an Adrenal Fatigue recovery tool is best left to the professional.
+Paying close attention to the signs and symptoms of Adrenal Fatigue and what causes fatigue is perhaps the most effective way to assess whether or not there is the need for hormone replacement.
+The ultimate decision as to whether or not use hormone replacement as an Adrenal Fatigue recovery tool or for what causes fatigue is best left to the professional.
 Due to poorly understood patho-physiological mechanisms, some trial and error in administering hormone replacement will be inevitable even in the best of hands.

 The adrenal glands are two small glands; each about the size of a large grape and their role in producing hormones required for optimal living is crucial.
 The outer adrenal cortex comprises eighty percent of the adrenal gland and is responsible for producing over 50 different types of hormones in three major classes-glucocorticoids, mineral corticoids and androgens.
-Without proper hormonal production and balance, it is impossible for anyone to feel good.
+Without proper hormonal production and balance, it is impossible for anyone to feel good and what causes fatigue.

 When the adrenals are weak, production of any or all of these hormones will be affected.
 Hormones can be over-produced or under produced, depending on the state of fatigue of the adrenals, and also on each person’s intrinsic body constitution.
 For example, cortisol output in the body usually rises in Stages 1 and 2 but will subsequently fall when a person enters into Stage 3 and beyond.
 DHEA level tends to fall gradually as Adrenal Fatigue progresses from Stages 1 to 4.
 DHEA output can also be high temporarily during onset of Adrenal Fatigue.
 Pregnenolone output also tends to rise in early stages of Adrenal Fatigue just like cortisol before it starts to fall due to a phenomenon known as pregnenolone steal.

-In addition to output considerations, we need to pay attention to how these hormones are broken down and metabolized.
+In addition to output considerations, we need to pay attention to how these hormones are broken down and metabolized to help understand what causes fatigue.
 All steroidal hormones are metabolized to a great degree by the liver.
-The more advanced the Adrenal Fatigue, the more compromised the liver function generally.
-Hormones required for recovery from Adrenal Fatigue need to be considered not only their absolute quantity.
+The more advanced the Adrenal Fatigue and signs of what causes fatigue, the more compromised the liver function generally.
+Hormones required for recovery from Adrenal Fatigue and from what causes fatigue need to be considered not only their absolute quantity.
 Just as important is consideration of the overall clearance state of the body to get rid of metabolic byproducts of the various hormones.
-Hormone replacement therapy for people suffering from Adrenal Fatigue, whether it is in synthetic or bio-identical form, is therefore difficult and challenging.
+Hormone replacement therapy for people suffering from Adrenal Fatigue, whether it is in synthetic or bio-identical form, is therefore difficult and challenging especially when factoring in what causes fatigue.
 It should be undertaken only under the close supervision of an experienced health care provider after more gentle first line recovery tools have been exhausted.
-In other words, adrenal hormone replacement should not be considered as a first line remedy until better and gentler compounds that can get the job done without the risk of side effects, has failed.
+In other words, adrenal hormone replacement should not be considered as a first line remedy for what causes fatigue until better and gentler compounds that can get the job done without the risk of side effects, has failed.
 Premature use of adrenal hormonal replacement is common in most self-navigation programs, is a common mistake, and can be a major cause of recovery delay or failure.
 Improper use of adrenal hormonal replacement in fact can be what causes fatigue and makes the condition worse due to toxicity, paradoxical effects, addiction, and withdrawal complications.
 Worst of all, it may also trigger adrenal crashes.

 A steroid is a chemical substance with four carbon ring structures attached to each other in a very specific and unique fashion.
 Cortisol, DHEA, testosterone, pregnenolone, progesterone, and estrogen are all steroid-based hormones that chemically look very similar to each other in terms of their basic molecular structures.
 They are all made in the adrenals with cholesterol being the raw material.
 However, their actions differ markedly, with enormous differences in how they function and in the roles they play in the various chemical factories of our bodies.